Network Policies

 - Verify ingress/egress rules

-- Use the topology view to debug
+- Use the Traffic Visualization tab to inspect connectivity

 DNS Not Working